glynawe/Vanilla/vanillaC.md

 A function type may only be used as the type of a argument or as the target of a pointer type.

 An *opaque type* is a type whose definition is not yet given.
-An opaque type can be used in an interface to denote an abstract type or generic type argument, or in a module to allow a record type to contain pointers to itself.
+An opaque type can be used in an interface to denote an abstract type, or in a module to allow a record type to contain pointers to itself.
 An opaque type must be defined before it can be used in a module, either by a full type definition or a functor type constraint.

 # Functions

     FunctionDefinition = "fn" NAME FnType ";".
-    FnDeclaration = fn" NAME FnType (";" | Body).
+    FnDeclaration = ["loop"] "fn" NAME FnType (";" | Block).

     FnType     = "(" [Parameters ","...] ")" [ReturnType]
-    Parameters = ["ref"] VariableList.
+    Parameters = ["var"] VariableList.
     ReturnType = ":" Type

 The argument names in function definitions are placeholders for describing each argument.
 They are not examined when determining type equivalence.
 However, arguments names are significant in function declarations.

 A function with a return type is an *expression function*.
 A function without a return type is a *procedure function*.
 A expression function may only be used in an expression.
 A procedure function may only be used as a statement.

-Assigning to a `ref` argument assigns to the argument supplied by the function call, i.e. `ref` arguments are passed by reference.
-Parameters without `ref` are *value arguments*.
+Assigning to a `var` argument assigns to the argument supplied by the function call, i.e. `var` arguments are passed by reference.
+Parameters without `var` are *value arguments*.
 Value arguments are immutable. *The compiler may pass record and array value arguments by reference.*

 An array of any length may be passed to an *open array* argument if their element types are the same.

 A function definition can be used in a module to define it early.
 This allows sets of mutually recursive functions to be defined.
 (This like providing a *function prototype* in C.)

+A `loop` procedure must be tail-call optimizable.
+I.e. if the procedure calls itself recursively then that call must be optimizable into a loop.
+The compiler will reject the program if it cannot perform the optimisation.

 *A value argument does not come with a guarantee that the argument will retain the same value all though the execution of its function.
 "Aliasing" is possible.
 If a global variable is given as a argument then assigning to that variable from within the function also changes the argument's value.*

 # Statements

-    Body = "{" {Statement} "}".
+    Block = "{" {Statement} "}".

-    Statement = LocalDefinition
+    Statement = LocalDefinition | Block
               | Assignment | FunctionCall | If | Leave | Return | Case.

-Statements appear in the bodies of functions and within other statements.

 ## Local Declarations

-    LocalDefinition = LocalVarDeclaration | ConstDefinition.
+    LocalDefinition = LocalVarDeclaration | LocalLetDeclaration | ConstDefinition.
-    LocalVarDeclaration = ("var" | "val") IdentList (":" Type ["=" Expression] | "=" Expression).
+    LocalVarDeclaration = "var" IdentList (":" Type ["=" Expression] | "=" Expression).
+    LocalLetDeclaration = "let" IdentList [":" Type] "=" Expression.

 Variables and constants defined in a statement body are only valid within that body, i.e. bodies are scopes.
 Variables and constants are only visible to the statements that come after their declaration statements.

 If a local variable declaration has an initializer expression then the expression is evaluated first and then all the variables named in its list are assigned that value, otherwise it is initialized to a default value by the same rules used to initialize global variables.
-If a local declaration has an initializer expression but no type then it takes on the type of its initializer. `val` declares a *immutable variable*, a variable that can only be assigned once when it is declared.
+If a local declaration has an initializer expression but no type then it takes on the type of its initializer. `let` declares a *immutable variable*, a variable that can only be assigned once when it is declared.

 A local definition may not have the same name as any definition in the same body or any surrounding body, including the function's argument names.
 I.e. local names may not be shadowed.